-Trends, events or uncertainties, which can have a material impact on sales, are explained under item 6(2) of SEC 17-A of the Bank.
+Trends, events or uncertainties, which can have a material impact on sales, are explained under the preceding discussion.

-(e) Causes for any Material Changes from Period to Period of Financial Statements
+(e) Causes for any Material Changes from Period to Period of Financial Statements, which shall include vertical and horizontal analyses of any material item (5%)

-The causes for any material changes from 2020-2021 are explained in item 6(1) of SEC Form 17-A of the Bank.
+The causes for any material changes from 2020-2021 are explained in item III(1) above.

-(f) Seasonal Aspects that has Material Effect on the Financial Statements
+- (f) Seasonal Aspects that has Material Effect on the Financial Statements

 None.

-IV.
+- IV.
 DESCRIPTION OF THE GENERAL NATURE AND SCOPE OF THE BUSINESS OF THE BANK AND ITS SUBSIDIARIES

-(1) Business Development
+- (1) Business Development